safiullah7860/PLSL-Language-Lexical-Analyzer/README.md

 # CPP-Based-Parser-

-I created a parser based on PSL language that takes text and parses them
+I created a lexical analyzer based on PSL language that can be used on text files.
+It breaks syntaxes into a series of tokens, and removes any whitespace or comments in the source code.